Skip to main content

 Cruisers booked into windowless inside cabins suffer from a lack of natural light.
 It is hard to wake up at the right time in a room that is always pitch dark.
 There are a couple ways for you to solve this problem.

 The first is to turn your in-cabin television to the bow channel, which broadcasts the view from the front of the ship 24/7, and turn the sound off.
 Use the television screen as a window to determine whether it it morning or not.
-This tip’s best for travelers who do not mind falling asleep with a TV on.
+This tip is best for travelers who do not mind falling asleep with a TV on.

 The alternative cabin hack is to pack a sunrise alarm clock.
-These have a light that gradually comes on in the half hour leading up to your pre-set wakeup time, simulating a sunrise.
-It will wake you up more gently than the loud ringing of your cellphone alarm or wakeup call.
+These have a light that gradually comes on in the half-hour leading up to your pre-set wake-up time, simulating a sunrise.
+It will wake you up more gently than the loud ringing of your cellphone alarm or wake-up call.

 10. Upgrade your bathroom with supplies from home